 For my patients that are active and either overweight or leaning towards the geriatric years (seven years and older), I recommend supporting the joints through regular nutraceutical supplementation, including fish oil based omega-3 fatty acids (nature’s anti-inflammatory) and glucosamine/chondroitin (which provide the building blocks for healthier joint surfaces and fluid).

-As I am an active, 40-year-old adult with a history of chronic pain from intervertebral disc disease (IVDD) and arthritis, I take the same approach to managing my own comfort levels during activity and daily life so that might need to take anti-inflammatory and other pain relieving medications is minimized.
+As I am an active, 40-year-old adult with a history of chronic pain from intervertebral disc disease (IVDD) and arthritis, I take the same approach to managing my own comfort levels during activity and daily life so that my need to take anti-inflammatory and other pain relieving medications is minimized.

 I hope that you can take these weight loss recommendations and apply them to your own pets to promote a healthier BCS and better quality of life.
 Mabel is a great example of the goals that can be achieved with consistent dedication to living a healthier lifestyle.
 I wish her ongoing success.